bjstubbs/larimaR/README.md

 Using this, we can search for lung related cells and export a csv

-Similarly, we can use the pertunagen seaech tool to find mtor inhibitors and export a csv of perturbagens.
+Similarly, we can use the pertunagen search tool to find mtor inhibitors and export a csv of perturbagens.

 ## Export data